mvolkmann/blog/src/swift/why-swift.md

 Computed properties always define a `get` function that computes the value.
-They can optionally define a `set` function whose purpose is the change the values of properties used to compute the value so the result will be a given value.
+They can optionally define a `set` function whose purpose is to change the values of properties used to compute the value so the result will be a given value.
 If there is no `set` function then a surrounding `get` block is not needed.
 This is the case for most computed properties.